Prerequisite/Corequisite Key

 3 credit hours

-In this course the historical evolution and social roots of gangs and street gangs in modern U.S. society are explored, along with their growth, recruitment and organization.
+This course examines historical evolution and social roots of gangs and street gangs in the modern U.S. are explored, along with their growth, recruitment and organization.
 Criminological theories are used to assess gang structure, characteristics and activities.
 Additionally, the relationships of gangs to each other, to crime and violence, to the law, and to the community are also explored.
 Offered as needed.

 CJ 294